-Each lab report will be graded on conformance with specific criteria, which will be reviewed during the general lab intro and highlighted in the video introduction to each lab.
-Lab reports will be submitted for grading via email, by the due dates indicated on the course schedule.
+Each lab report will be graded on conformance with specific criteria, which will be reviewed during the first week's lab session.
+Lab reports are due for grading at the beginning of the next lab, with dates indicated on the course schedule.
 Late lab reports will lose a half a point per day for each day the report is late.

-Links to the experimental procedures can be found on the course schedule, and should be reviewed carefully before starting the lab.
+Links to the experimental procedures can be found on the course schedule, and should be reviewed carefully before coming to lab.